 Comparisons can certainly pierce the heart of anyone, let alone a teenager.

 Instead of comparing my son with others, I'd rather focus on his strengths.
-He is uniquely himself, and focusing on his strengths and repeatedly reminding him of these will only make him a happier person who'll be able to flourish as an individual.
-Keep stressing on the positives and watch your relationship grow.
+He is uniquely himself, and focusing on his strengths and repeatedly reminding him of these will only make him a happier person who will be able to flourish as an individual.
+Keep stressing the positives and watch your relationship grow.

 3 - JUDGING AND CRITICIZING THEIR CHOICES